connexcs/docs/docs/customer/cdr.md

 * **Operations**
   * Refresh Credit (recalculates balances)
   * Refresh Summaries & Credit
-  * Rerate Calls, and Refresh Summaries & Credit
+  * Re-rate Calls, and Refresh Summaries & Credit
-  * Adjust Call Duration, Rerate Calls, and Refresh Summaries and Credit
+  * Adjust Call Duration, Re-rate Calls, and Refresh Summaries and Credit

 * **Date (UTC)** (for Refresh operations)

-* **Release Reason** (for Rerate operations)- Select the reason for the call's termination (multiple selections allowed).
+* **Release Reason** (for Re-rate operations)- Select the reason for the call's termination (multiple selections allowed).
 This will revise the amount charged for the calls.

-* **Min Duration** (for Adjust Call Duration operations) (Calls with Minimum Duration in the CDR for example 3600 seconds will be considered for re-calculation)
+* **Min Duration** (for Adjust Call Duration operations) (Minimum Duration of calls that will be considered for re-calculation (3600 seconds))

 * **New Duration** (for Adjust Call Duration operations) (All the calls with minimum duration of 3600 seconds will be recalculated with the value in the New Duration, for example 60 seconds).
-(All the calls will be converted from 3600 seconds to 60 seconds and the billing will also be redone according to 60 seconds duration).
+(The duration of qualifying calls will be recalculated to this value (from 3600 seconds to 60 seconds)).

 !!!
 Example
     |Duration(seconds)|Cost per second($)|Total Cost($)|